 Ramadan may coincide with exam timetables or intensive study periods at UWS.
-Make sure you know when your exams will be scheduled which are listed here.
+Make sure you know when your exams will be scheduled; check out our Exams, Assessments & Appeals webpages for more information.
 Preparation and time management will be of key importance for the exam period.

 The British Nutrition Foundation has the following advice on a Healthy Ramadan